saravanans55/angular-multi-layout-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Here's a rephrased version of the text in the image:

+- **Image Display Controls**: PrimeNG offers more related image display features, such as carousels and the ability to show a selected image in an overlay.
+  - **Note**: PrimeNG only supports displaying images in a single row.
+If multiple rows are needed, we will have to create a custom component.

+- **Drag & Drop Image Sorting**: To implement drag-and-drop functionality for sorting images, we can use Angular's official library along with a standard div-based approach.